dougeby/IntuneDocs/intune/actions-for-noncompliance.md

 # Automate actions for noncompliance

-The **actions for non-compliance** allow you to configure a time-ordered sequence of actions that are applied to devices that don't meet the compliance policy criteria.
+The **actions for noncompliance** allow you to configure a time-ordered sequence of actions that are applied to devices that don't meet the compliance policy criteria.
 By default, when a device is detected to not meet the compliance policy criteria, Intune immediately marks it as non compliant, then Azure AD Conditional Access blocks the device.
-The **actions for non-compliance** give you more flexibility to decide what to do when a device is not compliant.
+The **actions for noncompliance** give you more flexibility to decide what to do when a device is not compliant.
 For example, you can decide to not block the device immediately, then give the user a grace period to be compliant.

 There are two types of actions:

 -   **Notify end-users via e-mail**: You can customize your email notification before sending it to the end user.
 Intune provides customization of the recipients, subject, and message body, including company logo, and contact information.
--   **Mark device non-compliant**: You can determine a schedule in number of days after the device is marked not compliant.
+-   **Mark device noncompliant**: You can determine a schedule in number of days after the device is marked not compliant.
 You can configure the action to take effect immediately or give the user a grace period to be compliant with your device compliance policies.

 ## Before you begin

-- You need to have at least one device compliance policy created to set up actions for non-compliance.
+- You need to have at least one device compliance policy created to set up actions for noncompliance.
 Learn how to create a device compliance policy for the following platforms:

     -   [Android](compliance-policy-create-android.md)
     -   [Android for Work](compliance-policy-create-android-for-work.md)